 The CMSa is one of the larger sommelier certification agencies.
 Due to being featured in the movie SOMM, it became the most popular.
 There are equally good (and at least one better) sommelier certification bodies in the USA, so you can earn your sommelier pin with an agency that better aligns with your personal beliefs: Sommelier Certifications 101

 “In order to speak, you need to call me master”

 A Master Sommelier Examiner to Tahiirah Habibi

 Tahiirah has recently published a heartbreaking recollection of blatant racism within the Court of Master Sommeliers.
-We strongly recommend you listen to how the Court of Master Sommeliers nearly destroyed her love of wine and then callously exploited her.
+We strongly recommend you listen to how the Court nearly destroyed her love of wine and then callously exploited her.

 It is unacceptable that in some CMSA circles there has been rhetoric around not being a political organization and wanting to remain neutral.
 There is no neutral.
 By doing nothing, one passively endorses the status quo — and the status quo for BIPOC in America has been, and remains, horrible.Richard Betts, former master sommelier

 Such accusations have been lingering for a long time.
-Currently, less than 1% of all Master Sommeliers are black.
+Currently, fewer than 1% of all Master Sommeliers are black.